Trump ‘hostility’ hampered release of Zaghari-Ratcliffe, says Hammond

-The former foreign secretary said the change of US administration was instrumental in enabling the agreement with Iran.
+Philip Hammond says change of US administration was instrumental in enabling agreement with Iran

 Efforts to secure the freedom of Nazanin Zaghari-Ratcliffe from detention in Iran were complicated by the “hostility” of Donald Trump’s administration, former foreign secretary Philip Hammond said.